ethereum/EIPs/EIPS/eip-cap-gas-limit.md

 ## Abstract

-Sets an in-protocol cap for the gas target.
+Sets an in-protocol cap for the gas limit.

 ## Motivation

-High gas target increases pressure on the network.
-In the benign case, it increases the state and history faster than we can sustain.
+A high gas limit increases pressure on the network.
+In the benign case, it increases the size of the state and history faster than we can sustain.
 In the malicious case, it amplifies the devestation of certain denial-of-service attacks.

 ## Specification

-As of the fork block `N`, consider blocks with a `gas_target` greater than `15,000,000` invalid.
+As of the fork block `N`, consider blocks with a `gas_limit` greater than `30,000,000` invalid.

 ## Rationale

-### Why Cap the Gas Target
+### Why Cap the Gas Limit

-The gas target is currently under the control of block proposers.
-They have the ability to increase the gas target to whatever they value they desire.
+The gas limit is currently under the control of block proposers.
+They have the ability to increase the gas limit to whatever they value they desire.
 This allows them to bypass the All Core Devs process for protocol changes and may harm the protocol.

-### No Fixed Gas Target
+### No Fixed Gas Limit

-A valuable property of proposers choosing the gas target is they can scale it down quickly if the network becomes unstable or is receiving certain types of attacks.
-For this reason, we maintain their ability to lower the gas target _below_ 15,000,000.
+A valuable property of proposers choosing the gas limit is they can scale it down quickly if the network becomes unstable or is receiving certain types of attacks.
+For this reason, we maintain their ability to lower the gas limit _below_ 15,000,000.

 ## Backwards Compatibility